Nocturnes, Op. 9 (Chopin): Analysis

-Nocturne in B major, Op.
-9, No. 3

-The opening bars of No. 3 in B major.
+No. 3 in B major

 The piece is in ternary form A–B–A. The first section is marked Allegretto.
 The main theme is chromatic, but filled with nostalgic energy.
 The second contrasting section, Agitato in B minor, is a very dramatic one with a combined melody and counter-melody in the right hand and continuous eighth note arpeggios in the left, which requires an amount of virtuosity.
 The piece is full of coloratura ornaments, and it ends in a small cadenza similar to Opus 9 no. 2, with a wide chord in the left hand accompanied with right hand triplets in a high octave, followed by an arpeggiated ending in B major.